 According to the Government Finance Officers Association (GFOA) a financially sustainable community provides services to citizens within its available means while proactively taking measures to build and preserve its ability to provide services in the future.
 The drawing below depicts a three-legged stool comprised of sound financial position and parameters, flexible budget practices and manageable liabilities.
 The stool sits on a foundation made up of the political and economic environment.
 These are the same factors the rating agencies assess when assigning a bond rating to a municipality.
-While the County is a 'triple triple-A' jurisdiction, as affirmed in April 2018, there are some areas that are not as strong as others, based purely on the rating agencies' quantitative scoring metrics.
-However as previously noted, each rating agency also looks at qualitative factors - namely the political environment, governance, and additional economic, financial and debt factors - and can make upward or downward adjustments to a score based on that assessment.
+While the County is a triple triple-A jurisdiction, as affirmed in October 2019, there are some areas that are not as strong as others.
+Based purely on the rating agencies' quantitative scoring metrics, the County is 'Aa'.
+However as previously noted, each rating agency also looks at qualitative factors namely the political environment, governance, and additional economic, financial and debt factors - and can make upward or downward adjustments to a score based on that assessment.
+Standard & Poor's, for example, noted a contributing factor to the County's 'AAA' rating was, "The County has an excellent history of conservative budgeting and forecasting practices, supported by well-adheredto fiscal policies.
+These policies and practices help Prince William County maintain fiscally balanced operations and the ability to fund a substantial amount of one-time expenses on a pay-as-you-go basis."